arangodb/docs/3.8/graphs-custom-pregel.md

 All programs are specified as [AIR programs](#air-program).

 The return value of `initProgram` resp. `updateProgram` is inspected.
-If it is not `none`, it must be one of the following:
+It must be one of the following:
 - `"vote-halt"` or `false`:
   indicates that this vertex voted halt.
 - `"vote-active"` or `true`: